Back to top

 Annual.

-Data is disseminated country by country when the data has been fully validated by Eurostat.
+Data is disseminated country by country once the data has been fully validated by Eurostat.

 Member States are required to transmit their data to Eurostat in compliance with the Commission Regulation 359/2015 transmission deadlines.